hisashin/fiberPCB/README.md

 | Total               | $1873.6       | $260.93      |  $2395.46 include shippings |

 ## How to choose fiber laser
- * Stronger/Wider is not always better
+ // TODO Stronger/Wider is not always better

 ## How to choose laminator
- * List confirmed to support 1.6mm thickness
+ // TODO List confirmed to support 1.6mm thickness

 ## Detailed steps to make fiberPCB by KiCAD
  1. Design PCB as usual